-DNP Polarizer: The prototype Bruker d-DNP Polarizer works at field (7.05 T) and temperature (1.15 K) which offers optimal CP based capabilities to reach high 13C polarization levels in about 15 minutes(Bornet et al., 2013; Dey et al., 2020).
+DNP polarizer.
+The prototype Bruker d-DNP polarizer works at field (7.05 T) and temperature (1.15 K), which offers optimal CP-based capabilities to reach high 13C polarization levels in about 15 min (Bornet et al., 2013; Dey et al., 2020).
 It is built on a standard 7.05 T wide-bore magnet and cryostat design, modified to accommodate a variable temperature insert (VTI).
-The VTI enables DNP at 1.15 K, using liquid helium (I-He) introduced from a transport dewar (e.g., 100 L) and custom transfer line into a phase separator (PS) near the top of the VTI.
-From there, a membrane pump (Vacuubrand MD 4 NT) transfers cold gaseous helium (g-He), whose enthalpy cools the neck, baffles & radiation shields of the VTI, while I-He flows down from the PS and enters the sample space via automated needle valves near the VTI tail.
-A main pump (Edwards iGx600L) acts on the admitted I-He for final cooling of the sample space, whose temperature setpoint is chosen via feedback-controlled butterfly valve to the pump.
-For DNP, the microwave source consists of a synthesiser (8-20 GHz), and an amplifier and frequency multiplier chain (AMC, Virginia Diodes, Inc) to deliver a final frequency of ~198 GHz at ~120 mW.
+The VTI enables DNP at 1.15 K, using liquid helium (l-He) introduced from a transport dewar (e.g., 100 L) and custom transfer line into a phase separator (PS) near the top of the VTI.
+From there, a membrane pump (Vacuubrand MD 4 NT) transfers cold gaseous helium (g-He), whose enthalpy cools the neck, baffles, and radiation shields of the VTI, while l-He flows down from the PS and enters the sample space via automated needle valves near the VTI tail.
+A main pump (Edwards iGx600L) acts on the admitted l-He for final cooling of the sample space, whose temperature setpoint is chosen via a feedback-controlled butterfly valve to the pump.
+For DNP, the microwave source consists of a synthesizer (8-20 GHz) and an amplifier and frequency multiplier chain (AMC; Virginia Diodes, Inc) to deliver a final frequency of \sim 198 GHz at \sim 120 mW.
 A waveguide carries the μw into the VTI to irradiate the sample.
-Frequency modulation (Bornet et al., 2014) is programmed via the low-frequency source, while microwave gating (Bornet et al., 2016b) is achieved via TTL pulses from the Bruker AV NEO NMR console to the AMC.
-For NMR, the 2-channel console runs Topspin 4 and is coupled to a custom Bruker 1H, 13C probe, with an external tuning and matching (room temperature) for an overall circuit able to achieve simultaneous nutation frequencies of 50 kHz without arcing.
+Frequency modulation (Bornet et al., 2014) is programmed via the low-frequency source, while microwave gating (Bornet et al., 2016b) is achieved via TTL (transistor-transistor logic) pulses from the Bruker AV NEO NMR console to the AMC.
+For NMR, the two-channel console runs Topspin 4 and is coupled to a custom Bruker 1H, 13C probe, with an external tuning and matching (room temperature) for an overall circuit able to achieve simultaneous nutation frequencies of 50 kHz without arcing.

-Optimization: The efficiency of the DNP polarization depends on the instrumental design (μ w source, cryostat, polarizer, RF coil...).
+Optimization.
+The efficiency of the DNP polarization depends on the instrumental design (μw source, cryostat, polarizer, radio frequency (RF) coil, etc.).
 Therefore, the ability of users to improve sensitivity and repeatability is limited.
 Our system was designed to offer a highly repeatable polarization in the solid state, and further instrumental modifications are beyond the scope of this study.
-However, the sensitivity and repeatability are also impacted by user-dependent parameters, such as the polarization temperature, and the μ w and CP parameters, which are further described below.
+However, the sensitivity and repeatability are also impacted by user-dependent parameters, such as the polarization temperature and the μw and CP parameters, which are further described below.